abhiTronix/deffcode/docs/reference/sourcer/index.md

 All parameter available with Sourcer API extracted as Pretty JSON(On :fontawesome-brands-windows:Windows), are as follows:

-??? tip "Extracting Source Video Metadata in DeFFcode"
+???+ info "Extracting Source Video Metadata in DeFFcode"
-      Metadata can be easily extracted as a dictionary in Sourcer API using its [`retrieve_metadata()`](../../reference/sourcer/#deffcode.sourcer.Sourcer.retrieve_metadata) method.
-Moreover, you can also use `metadata` property object in FFdecoder API to extract metadata as Pretty JSON, and update it directly as desired.
-More information can be found in [this usage example]().
+      Metadata can be easily extracted as a dictionary in Sourcer API using its [`retrieve_metadata()`](#deffcode.sourcer.Sourcer.retrieve_metadata) method.
+Moreover, you can also use [`metadata`](../../reference/ffdecoder/#deffcode.ffdecoder.FFdecoder.metadata) property object in FFdecoder API to extract metadata as Pretty JSON, and update it directly as desired. **More information can be found in [this usage example ➶](../../examples/basic/#generate-source-video-metadata)**.

 ```sh
 {